Gontjarow/MiniLibX/docs/mlx-tutorial-create-image.md

 ```

 \*: The endianness problem is avoided as long as the platform uses the ARGB color layout.
 There are a few, see [wiki](https://en.wikipedia.org/wiki/RGBA_color_model#Representation).

+### Other important notes
+- It's dangerous to write pixel data without making sure your index is inside of the pixel array.
+Make sure to limit your maximum index, otherwise you may cause artifacts or freeze the whole computer.
+(It has happened on many occasions at our school.)
+- If you're working with positions relative to the window (like mouse position), make sure you check that the position is inside of the window.
+    - Otherwise you might write to negative indexes (which isn't a valid memory location) which won't show up on the screen
+    - Or you might wrap around the window.
+For example, in a `500,500` window, drawing a line from `400,50` to `800,50` would cause the line go into the right side and continue from the left side, on the next row of pixels.
+        - This is because the pixel data is a single-dimensional array.
+When X is greater than the width of the image, it will access the next line.